dione-dls/CV/README.md

 - Agile/XP
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine, Capybara

+#### University of Toronto, School of Continuing Studies (September 2015 to December 2015)

+- Autumn term course on Quantitative Methods for Business Management

 #### University of the Philippines, Diliman (June 2001 to April 2005)